pushpakanti/SmartVision-Object-Search-Application/README.md

 - Ensure `yolo11m.pt` is in the root directory
 - Download the model with: `pip install -U ultralytics && yolo model list`

-## 📜 License

-Apache License 2.0 - See LICENSE file for details

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit issues and pull requests.

-## 📧 Support

-For issues, questions, or suggestions, please open an issue on GitHub.

----

-**Last Updated**: November 9, 2025